 Sometimes, no amount of data or positivity can convince wary executives that it’s time for things to change, especially if the company’s stock price or revenues have yet to peak.
 In these cases, don’t be afraid to leverage fear, Ronen argued.

 By now, you should know and be able to cite the figures.
 Since 2000, 52% of Fortune 500 companies no longer exist.
 Only about 10% of companies – 52, to be exact – that were on the Fortune 500 list in 1955 are still on the list in 2019.
 Companies that don’t constantly stay one step ahead are by definition already one step behind.

 In fact, striking fear is right out of Bezos’ playbook, as one shareholder letter clearly indicates: “Day 2 is stasis.
 Followed by irrelevance.
 Followed by excruciating, painful decline.
 Followed by death.”

 The picture is likely not as bleak or black and white as Bezos put it, but nevertheless, you should consider making fear a part of your argument for Day 1 practices.

 At the end of the day, a Fortune 500 organization is not a startup, and you shouldn’t have expectations that the two share much in common.
 So buckle up for the long haul, Nwokah urged, and pace yourself.

 As Alpha powers product experimentation for dozens of the world’s largest organizations, we frequently find ourselves at the intersection of Day 1 and Day 2.
-We’ll continue to explore the strategies and practices that successful product teams adopt, and hope to see you at a future event.
-You can subscribe below to join our New York City newsletter and receive announcements about upcoming panels.
+We’ll continue to explore the strategies and experimentation practices that successful product teams adopt.